Close-to-optimal continuity bound for the von Neumann entropy and other quasi-classical applications of the Alicki-Fannes-Winter technique: Applications to characteristics of quantum and classical systems

 Let $\SC=\{E_i\}_{i=1}^{+\infty}$ be a nondecreasing sequence of nonnegative numbers such that

 Consider the function

 where $\beta(E)$ is defined by the equation $\sum_{i=1}^{+\infty} E_ie^{-\beta E_i}=E\sum_{i=1}^{+\infty} e^{-\beta E_i}$ \cite{W},\cite[Prop.1]{EC}.

 It is easy to see that the function $F_\SC(E)$ coincides with the function $F_H(E)$ defined in (\ref{F-def}) provided that $H$ is a positive operator with the spectrum $\SC$.
-If $\SC=\{0,1,2,...\}$ then $F_\SC(E)=g(E)$.
+If $\SC=\{0,1,2,...\}$ then $F_\SC(E)=g(E)$ -- the function defined in (\ref{g-def}).
 So, Proposition 1 in \cite{EC} shows that condition (\ref{Z-cond}) is equivalent to the property

 Thus, Corollary \ref{main-c} in Section 3.2 with $\S_0=\PP_0^{\tau}$ implies the following